 Let’s start at the beginning.
 I was a youngster when I began collecting stamps.
-Since my mom was a letter writer, she showed me her cancelled envelopes and how you could tear the corner off and soak stamps away from the paper.
+Since my mom was a letter writer, she showed me her canceled envelopes and how you could tear the corner off and soak stamps away from the paper.
 When they dried, I would put them in a binder.
 Then I found a company that for 10¢ they would let you consider buying stamps on approval.
 They would send me a small cellophane envelope filled with an assortment of stamps to look through.
 My mom let me keep one or two of my favorites each month and so I became a novice stamp collector.

 The book came complete with stories behind the stamps.
 I loved learning all about each stamp.
 I have pictures below of my actual book from childhood.

-From stamps I advanced to penny collecting.
+From stamps, I advanced to penny collecting.
 Nothing too harmful about that hobby, right?
 I had a small magnifying glass to check the dates on them and also began putting my finds into an album.
-I traded with a girl down the street, but was very upset when she took one of my “silver” war pennies from the 1940’s without my knowing it.
-I had permission to look through my mom’s change purse everyday, but found a quicker way to access many more pennies.
+I traded with a girl down the street but was very upset when she took one of my “silver” war pennies from the 1940s without my knowing it.
+I had permission to look through my mom’s change purse every day but found a quicker way to access many more pennies.
 I traded penny rolls with the Ice Cream Man that drove through the neighborhood.
 It was much more satisfying inspecting fifty pennies per evening.
 My collection grew and grew.
 Here is a photo of some of my pennies.

-Of course as a sports fan, I collected baseball cards.
+Of course, as a sports fan, I collected baseball cards.
 Way back, it was all about the gum that was in the pack of new cards.
 I had all my cards sorted by teams and since I lived in LA, I loved my Dodger cards more than the rest.
-What ever happened to those cards I will never know.
+Whatever happened to those cards I will never know.
 Does that sound familiar?
-I can’t blame it on my mother throwing them away, because she knew the pride I had in my collection.
+I can’t blame it on my mother for throwing them away, because she knew the pride I had in my collection.
 Perhaps they will turn up one day in the family home.
 Could those cards be worth millions now?
 No, but for sentimental reasons, I would love to find them again!

 What do you collect?
 I’d love to hear from you!